 Your personal data may be converted into statistical or aggregated data which cannot be used to identify you, then used to produce statistical research and reports.
 This aggregated data may be shared and used in all the ways described above.

-The Santander Group companies include Banco Santander, S.A.; Santander UK plc (including cahoot customers); Santander ISA Managers Ltd; Abbey Stockbrokers Ltd; Alliance & Leicester Commercial Bank plc; Santander Asset Finance plc; Alliance & Leicester Personal Finance Ltd; Cater Allen Ltd (Cater Allen); Santander Asset Management UK Ltd; Santander Consumer (UK) plc; Abbey National Treasury Services plc (trading as Santander Global Banking & Markets); Santander Insurance Services UK Ltd; Santander Unit Trust Managers UK Ltd.
+The Santander group companies include Banco Santander, S.A.; Santander UK plc (including cahoot); Santander ISA Managers Ltd; Santander Asset Finance plc; Alliance & Leicester Personal Finance Ltd; Cater Allen Ltd (Cater Allen); Santander Asset Management UK Ltd; Santander Consumer (UK) plc; Abbey National Treasury Services plc; Santander Corporate and Commercial, a brand name of Santander UK plc (which also uses the brand name Santander Corporate and Investment Banking) and of Santander Asset Finance plc; Santander Insurance Services UK Ltd.

 Legal statement about this Privacy Statement